genome/analysis-workflows/README.md

 ## Contributions

-For a complete list of contributions to this repo, please see [GitHub Contributors](https://github.com/genome/analysis-workflows/graphs/contributors).
+A big thanks to all of the developers, bioinformaticians and scientists who built this resource.
+For a complete list of software contributions, i.e. commits, to this repository, please see the [GitHub Contributors](https://github.com/genome/analysis-workflows/graphs/contributors) section.

 ### Collaborators